hipe/tmx/lib/skylab/git-viz/doc/issues/018-the-system-call-fixtures-server.md

-exitstatus will be from a command (which is half the reason we are constructing this castle), the manifest may provide the question-mark ("?") character as the value in the exitstatus field: during the "performance" the system agent is then expected to emit whatever the actual exitstatus integer was from the system call (as a readable string) in an info statement.
+exitstatus will be from a command (which is half the reason we are constructing this castle), the manifest may provide the question-mark ("?") character as the value in the exitstatus field: during the "performance" the system agent is then expected to call_digraph_listeners whatever the actual exitstatus integer was from the system call (as a readable string) in an info statement.

 the following strings will all be treated as "question marks:" "?", "???",